Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: Abstract

 \section{Abstract}

 We theoretically demonstrate that the desired $p_{x,y}$-orbital honeycomb electron lattice can be readily realized by arranging CO molecules into a hexagonal lattice on Cu(111) surface with scanning tunneling microscopy (STM).
-The electronic structure of the Cu surface states in the presence of CO molecules are calculated with various methods, \textit{i.e.} muffin-tin potential model, tight-binding model, and DFT simulations.
-We show that, by measuring the LDOS pattern using STM, the $p$-orbital $\sigma$ bonds and anti-bonding $\sigma$ bonds can be identified in experiment.
+The electronic structure of the Cu surface states in the presence of CO molecules is calculated with various methods, \textit{i.e.}~DFT simulations, muffin-tin potential model and tight-binding model.
+Our calculations indicate that, by measuring the LDOS pattern using STM, the $p$-orbital surface bands can be immediately identified in experiment.
+We also give an analytic interpretation of the $p$-orbital LDOS pattern with $k \cdot p$ method.
 Meanwhile, different from the case of graphene, the $p$-orbital honeycomb lattice has two kinds of edge states, which can also be directly observed in STM experiment.
-Our work first points out a feasible way to construct a $p_{x,y}$-orbital honeycomb electron lattice in real system, which may have exotic properties, such as Wigner crystal, ferromagnetism, $f$-wave superconductivity and QAH effect.
-Furthermore, considering the recent works about $p$-orbital square lattice in similar systems [M. R. Slot, \textit{et al.} Nat.
-Phys. \textbf{13}, 672 (2017); Liang Ma, \textit{et al.} arXiv:1707.04756], our work once again illustrates that the artificial electron lattice on metal surface is an ideal platform to study the orbital physics in a controllable way.
+Our work points out a feasible way to construct a $p_{x,y}$-orbital honeycomb electron lattice in a real system, which may have exotic properties, such as Wigner crystal, ferromagnetism, $f$-wave superconductivity, quantum anomalous Hall (QAH) effect.
+Furthermore, we also propose a simple way to calculate and identify the modified Cu surface bands in the Cu/CO systems with the DFT simulations.
+Considering the recent works about $p$-orbital square lattice in similar systems [M. R. Slot, \textit{et al.} Nat.
+Phys. \textbf{13}, 672 (2017); Liang Ma, \textit{et al.} Phys.
+Rev. B \textbf{99}, 205403 (2019)], our work once again illustrates that the artificial electron lattice on metal surface is an ideal platform to study the orbital physics in a controllable way.